watercrossing/encryption-metaphors-analysis/README.md

 - install packages (`pip install -r requirements.txt`)
 - run IPython notebook server: (`jupyter notebook`)
 - your browser should start with jupyter interface
-- open the data-analysis-topublish.ipynb notebook
+- open the notebooks `metaphor-agreement-topublish.ipynb` and `survey-analysis-to-publish.ipynb`
 - select 'Cell' and 'Run All'.
 - wait for graphs and tables to be produced.